Greg Orman: Political career

 Orman's Republican donations include Todd Akin in 2006 and Scott Brown in 2010.

 Orman said the Scott Brown donation was made in part to block the passage of Obamacare because Orman believed that the ACA would not achieve the central goal of decreasing healthcare costs.
-According to the Associated Press, Orman said, "I thought at the time we were expanding a broken system.”
+According to the Associated Press, Orman said, "I thought at the time we were expanding a broken system."
 Orman also said that later attempts by Republicans to repeal the law were impractical because Obama remained in office with veto power.
-The AP quotes Orman saying “It sounds like a hollow political promise they can’t keep.”
+The AP quotes Orman saying "It sounds like a hollow political promise they can't keep."

 Orman was briefly a candidate for the Democratic nomination in the 2008 U.S. Senate election in Kansas, but dropped out before the primary, saying "Whenever you run as a candidate in either party, there are certain constituencies that want you to behave and act and believe certain things.
 As I evaluated the race and looked at the positions I was going to have to take to get the support that was necessary to win, I just didn't feel comfortable taking those positions."

 2014 U.S. Senate election

 Orman was an independent candidate in Kansas's 2014 U.S. Senate election.
 The campaign gathered enough signatures to get on the ballot as a candidate for the general election.

 He faced incumbent Republican Senator Pat Roberts in the November general election.
 Orman was the main rival to Roberts after Democrat Chad Taylor dropped out of the race on September 3 over concerns that he and Orman would split votes from Independent and Democratic voters not breaking for Roberts.

 The group Traditional Republicans for Common Sense endorsed Orman on September 3, 2014.
-This group is composed of approximately 70 former Republican elected officials.
-Jim Yonally, chairman of the group, stated "We believe Greg Orman is the best qualified candidate for the office of United States senator from Kansas", although some other members of the group expressed their support for Roberts following the announcement.
+This group was composed of approximately 70 former Republican elected officials.
+Jim Yonally, chairman of the group, stated "We believe Greg Orman is the best-qualified candidate for the office of United States senator from Kansas", although some other members of the group expressed their support for Roberts following the announcement.
 During the campaign, Orman did not appear to receive significant support or help from any politicians or organizations, including Democrats.
 After the election, final fundraising reports showed that groups supporting Orman had received $1.5 million from Senate Majority PAC, run by former advisors to Democratic Majority Leader Harry Reid, $1 million from Independent New York City Mayor Michael Bloomberg, and donations from GOP donors Peter Ackerman, Greg Penner, Jeffrey Binder and John Burbank.

-Because the makeup of the U.S. Senate might have been affected if Orman was elected, NBC News said that Orman could be "the most interesting man in politics" in November.
+Because the makeup of the U.S. Senate might have been affected if Orman were elected, NBC News said that Orman could be "the most interesting man in politics" in 2014.
 If Orman had been victorious, the U.S. Senate would have had three independent senators for the first time in the chamber's history.